-There is no landscaping proposed, however the building is buffered to the rear by a stand of trees.
+There is no landscaping proposed as this is a temporary operation located in a large, open, gravel area with two other uses.
+The building is buffered to the rear by a stand of trees.

 Based on the above findings of fact, the Town Planner finds the standards of this section have been met.